ManuelBilbao/elixir-chat/README.md

 ### Safe check

-At this point you should be able to start the server and view the Phoenix default page.
+At this point, you should be able to start the server and view the Phoenix default page.
 You can test it with:

 ```bash
 mix phx.server